Installation

 Installing with the Kubernetes-native approach

 This method is suitable for users who already have a Kubernetes cluster and want to install Edge using the Kubernetes-native approach.
-Before you start the installation, ensure that you have met the prerequisites and configured the storage as described in Configuring storage.
+Before you start the installation, ensure that you have met the prerequisites.

 You will need Helm version 3.x available on your system.
 Refer to Installing Helm for the installation instructions.